segmentationfaulter/this-keyword-js/PITCHME.md

 #### Indirect function invocation

-There exists a `call` method on every function in javascript We can use it to invoke a function with custom value for `this` Here is the signature from mdn.io
+There exists a `call` method on every function in javascript.
+We can use it to invoke a function with custom value of `this`.
+Here is the signature from mdn.io

 `function.call(thisArg, arg1, arg2, ...)`